 - to end dependency of needy parents by promoting job preparation and work.

 As a result, TANF recipients are required to participate in work related activities for a specified number of hours per week.

 How do I apply for TANF in Oklahoma?

 To apply for TANF, you must submit completed form 08MP001 (Request for Benefits) to your local DHS Human Services Center near you.
 If help is needed, call 1-866-411-1877 for assistance.

 Oklahoma Supplemental Nutrition Assistance Program (SNAP) #

-SNAP serves to improve the diets of low-income Oklahomans, regardless of age, by providing them with emergency food and nutrition assistance at no cost and serves as the first line of defense against hunger.
+Oklahoma SNAP serves to improve the diets of low-income Oklahomans, regardless of age, by providing them with monthly food and nutrition assistance at no cost and serves as the first line of defense against hunger.

 In Oklahoma, SNAP benefits are issued to more than 600,000 adults and children each month — more than 70% participants are lower income families with children.

 The benefit amount varies from family to family according to income, family size, and available resources.
 If eligible, you’ll receive your benefits through the “Access Oklahoma EBT” card.

 How do I apply for SNAP in Oklahoma?